 Day 2 in Valencia

 My second day in Valencia began with a cycling tour with .
 Bike tours are my favourite way to see a new city as you move fast enough to see a lot but no so quickly you can’t take it all in.
+If you’re looking for things to do in Valencia, I highly recommend one of the cycling tours.

 My guide, Alexia, was bright, fun and very knowledgeable.
-She was Italian but after holidaying in Valencia with her family she knew is was the kind of city she wanted to live.
+She was Italian but after holidaying in Valencia with her family she knew it was the kind of city she wanted to live.
 She soon moved here with her boyfriend while she studies and works as a tour guide.

 We began the tour in Plaza de la Virgen.
 This is essentially the historical heart of Valencia and any visitor to the city should start here.

 We cycled through the park, which is one of my favourite things about Valencia.
 The 9km long park was once a river that ran through the city.
 The river flooded in 1957 so it was redirected to avoid it flooding the city again.
 The dry riverbed was then turned into a park that runs the length of the city.
 At one end you’ll find the zoo and a gorgeous lake.
 At the other is the Museum of Arts and Sciences.
-In between there are 16 bridges, each with its own unique charm and design.
+In between, there are 16 bridges, each with its own unique charm and design.

 My favourites are the flower bridge, Puente de las Flores, with 27,000 flowers lining the walls.
 The flowers are replaced 3 times a year, making it the most expensive bridge of them all.
 The simple and modern white bridge is stunning and the old stone bridges reminded me of the history of the city.